-Elmwood Infant School and Nursery is committed to the Rights Respecting values of UNICEF and is working towards the RRS Award.
+Elmwood Infant School and Nursery is committed to the Rights Respecting values of UNICEF and we have achieved the gold award.
+Every classroom has a class charter which is changed during the year which links to the children's rights.